braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/macOS/initial_sdk_setup.md

 To build your app with Mac Catalyst, please reference <a href="https://developer.apple.com/documentation/uikit/mac_catalyst">Apple's documentation here</a>.
 {% endalert %}

-To import the Braze SDK into your app, follow the instructions to use [Swift Package Manager][3].
-Currently, the Braze SDK does not support Mac Catalyst when using Cocoapods or Carthage.
+Once your app supports Catalyst, follow [these instructions to use Swift Package Manager][3] to import the Braze SDK into your app.
+Currently, the SDK does not support Mac Catalyst when using Cocoapods or Carthage.

 ## Supported Features